In addition to our outstanding general education program, Turtle Rock has a variety of other programs and services.

 Gifted and Talented Education Program

 The G.A.T.E.
-Program is available to identified students grades 4-6 with exceptional learning abilities.
-The program consists of small clusters of identified students within the general education classrooms with a teacher who has been trained in meeting the needs of the gifted student.
+Program is available to identified students in grades 4-6 with exceptional learning abilities.
+The program consists of small clusters of students within the general education classrooms with a teacher who has been trained in meeting the needs of the gifted student.
 Appropriately differentiated instruction including depth, complexity, acceleration, and novelty is taught within the core curriculum.
-You may obtain further information by calling the district office at (949) 936-5000, or visiting the Gifted and Talented Education page of the IUSD web at https://iusd.org/department/gifted-and-advanced-learners
+You may obtain further information by calling the district office at (949) 936-5000, or visiting the IUSD Gifted and Talented Education page here.

 Resource Specialist Program

-After Class Enrichment sponsored by IPSF offers fun after school classes.
-Watch for info in ROCKS Connection.
+Afterschool Class Enrichment (ACE) is sponsored by the IPSF and offers fun and educational after school classes.
+For more information, click here.

 Alternative Program for Academically Accelerated Students (Grades 4-6) (APAAS)